Why Social Media Can't Stand Alone

 If Facebook were to go offline tomorrow or decide that none of your fans could even see your page without you paying, how would you let people know what you're up to or what you're selling?
 When you tweet, you are hoping and strategizing that your followers will happen to catch your tidbit of info.
 When you Instagram, you are hoping your followers think your picture is cool or pretty enough to like, and maybe even follow a link.

 Social media networks will become more and more of our daily lives and be the only medium besides actual word of mouth that people use to make decisions about how to spend their money and who to give their attention.
 The mistake brands make is in thinking they have any right to, or own anything about their social media profiles.

 In the spring of 2014, Facebook made a huge algorithm change that sent waves of hate and discontent through the marketing world.
 After years and years of providing a free platform for brands to acquire, interact, and sell to their customers, Facebook had decided it was time to collect.
 Businesses were aghast.
 "But they are MY fans!"
 Um, no, they're not.
 They are Facebook users that have entered into an agreement with Facebook, not you.

-Your social media strategy should aim towards providing engaging and valuable content first (not selling), and then funneling your fans and followers to your website to find out more.
+Your social media strategy should aim towards providing engaging and valuable content first (not selling), and then funneling your fans and followers to your website and email list to find out more.

 In other words, social media is the cocktail hour, your website is the main course, and your email newsletter/campaign is dessert.